gkedge/runtime-syspath/README.md

 wheedle there ways over their execution paths using logger `Handler` that sending data to a service.

-See example uses in the `examples` subdirectory of this project.
+See example uses in the [`examples` subdirectory of this project](https://github.com/gkedge/runtime-syspath/tree/master/examples) .